das-aiya/webcomic.js/README.md

 Webcomic.js is an early pre-alpha stage content management system for publishing comics online.
 It currently provides a half-finished api for clean access, and also responds to manual uploads of numbered files to specific folders, i.e., putting 1.jpg into the pages folder will cause this page to appear on the site.

+This is not just a framework; the next stage of development for webcomic.js will involve the creation of a browser-based frontend for easy point-and-click content management.

 ## Installing

 Clone from Github, then install dependencies, then run: